General recursive function: Definition

-While some textbooks use the μ-operator as defined here, others like demand that the μ-operator is applied to total functions f only.
+While some textbooks use the μ-operator as defined here, others demand that the μ-operator is applied to total functions f only.
 Although this restricts the μ-operator as compared to the definition given here, the class of μ-recursive functions remains the same, which follows from Kleene's Normal Form Theorem (see below).
 The only difference is, that it becomes undecidable whether a specific function definition defines a μ-recursive function, as it is undecidable whether a computable (i.e. μ-recursive) function is total.